Clusters of red dots and black lines that spell out 'A11Y'

 Call for Papers

-We welcome position papers (2-4 pages) that discuss topics relevant to accessible data visualizations.
+We welcome short/position papers (2-4 pages) that discuss topics relevant to accessible data visualizations.
 Papers can summarize previous work, propose future work or ideas, present tools and systems, or present a vision.
 Each submission will be reviewed by two members of the organizing team.
 Potential topics include, but are not limited to:

 • Understanding accessibility needs of different disability communities